-Fredericton’s Old Post Office was designed by David Ewart, an architect for the Federal Department of Public Works, and was constructed between 1913 and 1916.
+The Old Post Office of Fredericton, a design conceived by David Ewart, an architect from the Federal Department of Public Works, was constructed between 1913 and 1916.

-It once sported an ornately domed 100-foot high four-faced clock tower, long since dismantled for structural reasons.
-The building stone for the exterior came from the Quarryville quarry below Newcastle on the Southwest Miramichi River.
+Originally, it boasted an ornately domed clock tower standing at 100 feet and featuring four faces.
+However, the tower was eventually dismantled due to structural concerns.
+The building stone used for the exterior was sourced from the Quarryville quarry, located below Newcastle on the Southwest Miramichi River.

 This post has already been read 2340 times!